Sombrero-J/virtual-try-on-app/README.md

 ## Getting Started

 1.  **Extract the Zip:**
-    Extract the Zip file contents into a directory and navigate into it using your terminal.
+    Extract the Zip file contents into a directory.
+Open the file (virtual-try-on-app) in an editor like VSCode.
+In the terminal, run:

 2.  **Install dependencies:**
     ```